gryadka/js/README.md

   1. Read a value
   2. Change it
   3. Write it back
-* Clients run in the same process concurrently so they spread rumors instantly after each read or write operation
+* Clients run in the same process concurrently and spread rumors instantly after each read or write operation
 * Once a client observed a value (through the read or write operation) she checks that it's equal or newer than the one known through rumors on the moment the operation started

 This procedure already helped to find a couple of consistency bugs so it works :)